Catster logo

 What Are the Potential Dangers of Mercury Poisoning in Cats?

 Unfortunately, the neurologic and renal (kidney) damage caused by mercury may be irreversible.
-Even if your veterinarian is able to appropriately diagnosis this rare condition, your cat may not recover.
-Your cat may pass away, or be left with debilitating neurologic and/or kidney abnormalities.
+Even if your veterinarian can appropriately diagnose this intoxication, your cat may not recover.
+Your cat may pass away or be left with debilitating neurologic or kidney abnormalities.

 Conclusion